Who the Heck

 His artwork and methods are featured in Whoosh!
 250 Ways to Get Motion into Your Drawings, published by B.E.S.
 (US) and Search (UK).
 He’s also working on dozens of original stories, from picture books to fantasy to historical fiction, and he’s an avid reader of the 19th/20th century classics and modern MG/YA fiction and all-ages graphic novels.

-He is a member of SCBWI, CBCA, ASA, 12x12, CKT, and The Australian Writers' Marketplace.
+He is a member of SCBWI, CBCA, and ASA.

 His work is featured in The Style File.